jrett/MatrixScreen/README.md

 # MatrixScreen
-A C# .NET Core terminal application that displays a terminal of characters in the style of the Matrix movies.
+A C# .NET Core, cross platform terminal application that displays a terminal of characters in the style of the Matrix movies.

 I was inspired by running across a couple of samples of this on YouTube and thought it would be a fun little project.
 I also made a video of me writing this so that I can share it with others and maybe even inspire some to take an